This fluffy and playful Russian-born cat is one of the few breeds of feline that we have discovered that we can call “hypoallergenic”.

 There are numerous cat lovers out there who have unfortunately been born with allergies that are stirred up when they are close to felines.
-Thankfully for this unlucky population, Siberian cats are a special breed that does not trigger allergic reactions in some individuals.
+Thankfully for this unlucky population, unlike non-shedding cats, Siberian cats are a special breed that does not trigger allergic reactions in some individuals even if they're known for shedding a lot.

 What Causes Allergies to Cats?